RunningSl0th/Proving_Ground_Practice/HEIST/README.md

 ```
 Only one entry which we already got from our nmap scan.

-#port 139
+# port 135
-To get additionanl information we use the command:
+To get additional information we use the command:
 ```sh
 impacket-rpcdump dc01.heist.offsec
 ```